-The Company's cash and cash equivalent resource as at June 30, 2021 was \$689,665 compared to \$1,287,143 as at December 31, 2020.
-As at June 30, 2021, the Company had current assets totaling \$705,229 and current liabilities totaling \$65,350, for working capital of \$639,879.
+The Company's cash and cash equivalent resource as at June 30, 2022 was \$227,989 compared to \$396,825 as at December 31, 2021.
+As at June 30, 2022, the Company had current assets totaling \$237,296 and current liabilities totaling \$213,933, for working capital of \$23,363.

-From 2017 until February 2020, the Company's operations on the Tlamino Project were largely funded by Fortuna.
-In July 2020, the Company completed a private placement financing for gross proceeds of \$2,000,000.
-These proceeds continue to be used to fund exploration work and general working capital requirements.
+In July 2020, the Company completed a private placement financing for gross proceeds of \$2,000,000 and in 2021, received option fee income of \$91,442.
+These proceeds continue to be used towards general working capital requirements and to maintain the Company's mineral properties.

-The Company does not expect its current capital resources to be sufficient to cover its corporate operating costs, potential future mineral property acquisitions, or significant exploration expenditures through the next twelve months.
+The Company does not expect its current capital resources to be sufficient to cover its corporate operating costs, potential future mineral property acquisitions, or significant exploration activities through the next twelve months.
 As such, the Company will need to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
-Actual funding requirements may vary from those planned due to a number of factors, including the progress of property acquisition and exploration activity.
+Actual funding requirements may vary from those planned due to a number of factors, including potential property acquisitions and exploration activity.